How Short-Term Rentals Affect Reverse Mortgage Eligibility

 Hello Linda,

-Every borrower has a right to rebut any information in the appraisal report.
-An appraiser is the lender’s and HUD’s eyes and ears in the field.
+Every borrower has the right to challenge any information in the appraisal report.
+The appraiser serves as the eyes and ears of both the lender and HUD during the evaluation process.

 Can't Find the Answer?
 Ask Me a Question!